-The Apostle Paul was delighted when he saw that the Philippian church has been active in supporting the work of missions and preaching the gospel.
-And to encourage them to continue their work, he wrote them a letter, which is now included in the series of Paul’s letters in the Bible.
+The Apostle Paul was delighted when he saw that the Philippian church had been active in supporting the work of missions and preaching the gospel.
+And to encourage them to continue their work, he wrote them a letter, which is now included in the series of Pauline epistles in the Bible.

 “And this I pray, that your love may abound still more and more in real knowledge and all discernment, so that you may approve the things that are excellent, in order to be sincere and blameless until the day of Christ; having been filled with the fruit of righteousness which comes through Jesus Christ, to the glory and praise of God.”

 By obeying the Great Commission, which is to make disciples (Matthew 28:19), people may see Christ in ourselves, and we ourselves would be increasing our knowledge of the truth (with the help of the Holy Spirit), and we would be practicing righteousness much more than before, because setting ourselves as good examples to our disciples plays a very important role.
 Also by making disciples, we give glory to God Most High.